 Rice, in its many forms, can be considered one of the most important staple foods in the world and it is quite possible it has been that way since the dawn of civilization.
 Today, it is estimated that is supplies approximately 20% of the world’s total food energy.
 Asia and the Pacific region produce and consume 90% of all the rice on the planet and in the United States, rice industry is worth 2.2 billion dollars in exports alone.

 There are literally thousands varieties of rice, including short, medium and long-grain white rice, brown rice, purple, yellow, black, red and all the shades in between, each of them differentiated by a unique flavor and texture.
 Nowadays, basmati rice from India, Arborio from Italy and jasmine from Thailand are growing in popularity amongst countless other types.
 These same varieties can be quite costly in comparison to white rice, even twice as much.
 So the question is – is there a best type of rice for muscle building and health ?

 White rice has been shown to be inferior in regards to macronutrient content to wild rice

-Although white rice has more thiamin, about 25% of the RDA(Recommended Daily Value), calcium and folic acid, wild rice presents a longer overall nutritional profile, satisfying 10% of the RDA in regard to folates, niacin and vitamin B6 and 8% in riboflavin in a one-cup serving.
+Although white rice has more thiamine, about 25% of the RDA(Recommended Daily Value), calcium and folic acid, wild rice presents a longer overall nutritional profile, satisfying 10% of the RDA in regard to folates, niacin and vitamin B6 and 8% in riboflavin in a one-cup serving.

 In comparison, wild rice is denser with nutrients and it has a much lower number of calories and carbs than white rice.
 It also has three times more fiber than white rice and an impressively high protein amount because of the high levels of lysine and methionine which belong to the essential group of amino acids.
 Them being essential means that they cannot be produced naturally by the body so they must be consumed from an outside food source.